Use these lists of 350 character traits to help you select the positive and negative traits you need for the characters in your stories.

 - An unreliable character might lose a job and the course of the story will change.

 - A romantic might start an affair and cause complications in their relationships.
+This could be the inciting moment for a story.

+Enjoy developing character traits.
 Have fun, and happy writing.

 If you want to receive a free daily writing prompt, click here to join our mailing list.